As Construction Material Costs Soar 26%+, Here’s How to Cut on Waste Expenses

 Recycle when not reusing

 To the extent recyclable materials are used in construction, what cannot be reused can be recycled when proper management programs are in place.
 This requires a front-end examination of purchasing procedures to prioritize recyclable materials with viable post-use markets.
 Purchasing specifications can be identified for consistency across company projects, and identifying the primary raw materials used can be prioritized to make the biggest impact with fewer decisions.
-If recyclable materials aren’t easy to find, explore details with suppliers to better understand the material options they provide.
+If recyclable materials aren’t easy to find, explore details with suppliers to better understand the materials they offer.

 Train workers on waste programs